Defense Secretary Mattis To Retire In February, Trump Says, Amid Syria Tension

 Updated at 5:46 p.m.
 ET

-Defense Secretary James Mattis, a living Marine Corps legend who made history by securing special permission from Congress to lead the Pentagon, is stepping down after a slow freeze-out by President Trump.
+Defense Secretary Jim Mattis, a living Marine Corps legend who made history by securing special permission from Congress to lead the Pentagon, is stepping down after a slow freeze-out by President Trump.

 The president made the announcement via Twitter Thursday evening.